IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

 | 9 | 12 | 9 | 3| 3 |

 **Example scaling by adding disks**
 Note that disks must be added to your worker nodes in multiples of three.
 In this example, each original worker node has 2 available raw disks or partitions.
 3 are used for the OSDs and 3 are used for the MON devices.
 When disks are added to the worker nodes, they must be added in multiples of 3.
-Since OCS requires only 3 MON devices, you do not need to add disks for the MON when you scale your OCS configuration.
+Since ODF requires only 3 MON devices, you do not need to add disks for the MON when you scale your ODF configuration.
 Any disks that are added are used as OSD devices.

 | Number of worker nodes | Total number of raw, unformatted disks or partitions | Total number of OSD devices | Total number of MON devices | `num-of-osd` |
 | --- | --- | --- | --- | --- |